PaaS - Orchestration

 • Kubernetes continuously monitors pods and nodes using health checks and probes.

-• When an issue is detected (e.g., a failed container or node), Kubernetes initiates recovery actions12.
+• When an issue is detected (e.g., a failed container or node), Kubernetes initiates recovery actions1arrow-up-right2arrow-up-right.

 2. Recovery Actions: